maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-raw-70-puro.md

 ---
 layout: post
-title:  "Raw Chocolate Organico - 70% Cacao"
+title:  "Pacari - Raw Chocolate Organico - 70% Cacao"
-tags: [Pacari, Dark, Pure]
+tags: [Dark, Pure]
+categories: [Pacari]
 ---

 This is completely Pacari chocolate.
 It seems to me that this is the same base from which chocolates with other ingredients are made (except that here it is 70% instead of 60%).